 Guide to MBA Careers – Business Administration Career Paths

 In that context, it might seem curious, even paradoxical, that career choices among MBA graduates remain highly concentrated among less than a handful of industry sectors.
 For years, most MBA graduates from the country’s top business schools have accepted jobs in only two careers: management consulting and investment banking.
-Today, at least a third of the graduating classes at the more reputable business schools take positions in management consulting—more specifically at the “Big Three” (McKinsey & Company, Boston Consulting Group, and Bain & Company)—according to the Financial Times.
+Today, at least a third of the graduating classes at the more reputable business schools take positions in management consulting—more specifically at the “Big Three” (McKinsey & Company, Boston Consulting Group, and Bain & Company)—according to LinkedIn.

-That said, over the last couple of years, the technology industry has begun to chip away at the share of MBA graduates joining the finance world, and more specifically, investment banking.
+Over the last couple of years, the technology industry has begun to chip away at the share of MBA graduates joining the finance world, and more specifically, investment banking.
 Some studies even suggest that tech has already, or soon will, become the top recruiter of MBA graduates.

 This guide explores the reasons for the continued dominance of management consulting as a career preference among MBA students and graduates, along with a few alternative career paths to management consulting.